Florida Bicycle Accident Attorney

-The Tampa Bay Times reviewed data from the National Highway of Traffic Safety Administration and for the years 2012 – 2016, the numbers show that Florida was the deadliest state for bicyclists, at more than twice the national rate.
+The Tampa Bay Times reviewed data from the National Highway of Traffic Safety Administration and for the years 2012 – 2016, the numbers show that Florida was the deadliest state for bicyclists, with Florida bicycle accidents at more than twice the national rate.

 Bicycles typically have the same right-of-way as a car or truck, but because they are slower and can slow drivers down, they sometimes aren’t given that right.